Lurchicus/YALife2/README.md

 I wrote this to try out WinForms on the VS 2022 Preview using .NET 6.
 Note that Visual Studio 2022 has been released as has .NET 6.
-And now it runs under .NET 7.
+And now it runs under .NET 8.

 I added the ability to scale a life "cell" from 1 to 32.
 This means that a scale of 4 will draw a live cell that is 4 pixels high and 4 pixels wide.
 This can be thought of as a zoom, you see less cells but the ones you see are much easier to see.

+I have also added a facility where you can create custom .GOL files to predefine an initial pattern.
+See the file LifeTest.gol for file formating information.

 ## Licensing